dbmcclain/Edwards-Curves/README.md

 … also provided my implementation of CTR-HASH-DRBG which is used for generating random number from the entropy pool using SHA256 from the Ironclad library.
 A separate thread runs in the background to produce additional entropy extraction as needed.
 There is a producer / consumer buffer that triggers the background thread when the pool gets below the low-water mark.

+General references for this stuff… Look for Daniel J Bernstein on Google, and SafeCurves, Elligator, Edwards Curves, Elliptic Curve Crypto, prime number fields.
+DJB is not the only contributor, but he has written some very complete expositions on the math behind the transforms from Weierstrass form of Elliptic Curves to Edwards forms.
+Not easy slogging, but worthwhile.

 - DM